PPAT-MIT/ppat.mit.edu/docs/Fall-2022/Calendar.md

     * Homework - S7: Storyboard
   * Thu Nov 3 -
     * Due - S7
-    * Plan - Livestream from A11yConference; Adaptive Sports and Paralympics; goalball if we dare?;
+    * Plan - Spatial Livestream to A11yConference; Adaptive Sports and Paralympics; goalball if we dare?;
     * Homework - L3; R7: What can make this a bit more fun, what even is fun?
 * Week 10 - Nov 7
   * Tue Nov 8 -
     * Due - L3; S6 (A6 with interview results)
-    * Plan - L3; Adriana Puffin; Julie Cecropia Strong; IP with Geoff;
+    * Plan - Adriana Puffin; Julie Cecropia Strong; IP with Geoff;
     * Homework - A8: Enumerate various plan options
   * Thu Nov 10 -
     * Due - A8